Meet A Community Presenter

 - Helping expand the anti-human trafficking message is as easy as donating;

 - No donation is too small and it all makes a difference;

 - Want to do more?
-Support our entire Community Mobilization program in Bhairahawa Region for a year (US$6k).
+Support an entire Community Mobilization program in a region for a year (US$6k).
 You’ll be impacting hundreds of lives this year;